Anastasio Somoza Debayle: Presidency

 On 23 December 1972, an earthquake struck the nation's capital, Managua, killing about 5,000 people and virtually destroying the city.
 The government declared martial law, and Somoza took over de jure as well as de facto control of the country as head of the National Emergency Committee.
 He reportedly embezzled a large amount of money from funds sent to Nicaragua from around the world to help rebuild Managua.
+These reports were debunked by the U.S. House subcommittee on International Development March 9, 1978, stating "Since the 1972 earthquake, 28 major audits, two separate congressional staff surveys, and a General Accounting Office report on reconstruction activities have been completed.
+We are pleased to note that no diversion or misuse of official U.S. assistance has been revealed by these reports."

 Some parts of Managua have yet to be rebuilt or restored, including the National Cathedral.

 Somoza also allegedly exported freshly imported emergency blood plasma abroad at the time of the earthquake, when most medical supplies in Nicaragua were desperately in short supply.

 Somoza was re-elected president in the 1974 election.
 By this time, the Catholic Church had begun to speak out against his government (one of his fiercest critics was Ernesto Cardenal, a leftist Nicaraguan priest who preached liberation theology and was later appointed as the Sandinista government's Minister of Culture).
 By the late 1970s, human rights groups were condemning the record of the Somoza government.
 Support for the Sandinistas was growing inside and outside the country.

 In July 1977, Somoza had a heart attack, and went to the US to recuperate.

-Economic issues under Somoza

-During the Somoza era, GDP growth rates were high (GDP doubled from 1965 to 1975), but the distribution of wealth was very unequal.
-The Somoza clan controlled 60% of the economic activities of the country.
-The social spending was low and also distributed in an unequal manner.
-In late 1970s, 65% of school-age children got enrolled in school and 22% completed six years of primary education.
-Three quarters of the rural population could not read and write.
-From 1965 to 1975 the number of children under 5 who were suffering from malnutrition, doubled.

 Fall

 In 1975 Somoza Debayle launched a campaign to crush the Sandinistas; individuals suspected of supporting the Front were targeted.
 The Front, named after Augusto César Sandino (a Nicaraguan rebel leader in the 1920s), began its guerrilla war against the Somozas in 1963.
 It received funds from the Soviet Union and Cuba under Fidel Castro.
-Support for the Sandinistas ballooned after the earthquake, especially when U.S President Jimmy Carter withdrew American support for the regime for human rights reasons, including the televised murder of American journalist Bill Stewart by government soldiers.
+Support for the Sandinistas ballooned after the earthquake, especially when U.S. President Jimmy Carter withdrew American support for the regime for human rights reasons, including the televised murder of American journalist Bill Stewart by government soldiers.